While the underlying cause of obesity is multifactorial, patients can achieve meaningful results with your help.

 Schaumburg, IL

-Dr. Auriemma’s advice: Initiate treatment sooner than later
+Dr. Auriemma’s tip: Initiate treatment sooner than later

 “I consider obesity to be a serious, chronic, progressive disease that requires long-term medical management.
 Because it can take years off the lives of individuals affected, I believe it should be treated early, in the same serious manner as high cholesterol and diastolic blood pressure.”